 - Provide feedback (positive or negative) to their treating therapist or to the practice

 Clients are expected to:

-- Treat our clinicians with courtesy and respect
+- Treat our staff with courtesy and respect

-- Communicate their needs, expectations and concerns in a timely manner
+- Communicate your needs and concerns in a timely manner